 Taking good care of your body is one of the most important things you can do to improve your mental wellbeing.

 Get plenty of sleep.
 Sleep affects your mood and ability to concentrate and can lead to anxiety and depression.
-If you can, go to bed around the same time each night and get up around the same time each morning.
 Don’t worry if you’re finding it hard to nod off at first – sleep is often disrupted after a big change or event.
 Your sleep will return to normal with time.

 7. Take some time out for things you enjoy

 Even though times are difficult, you should take breaks and do something you enjoy.
-Taking time for you is always allowed and is really important for your mental wellbeing.
+Taking time for you is important for your mental wellbeing.

 8. Limit your consumption of alcohol and other drugs

-If you’ve noticed you’re drinking or using other drugs more than normal, you can get anonymous support 24/7 from ADIS online or call 1800 177 833.
-This also applies if you are using them to manage how you are feeling.
-Additional information is available in the this fact sheet about alcohol and other drugs and COVID-19.
+If you’ve noticed you’re drinking or using other drugs more than normal, you can get anonymous support 24/7 from Adis online or by calling 1800 177 833.
+Find out more about alcohol and other drugs and COVID-19.

 9. Talk to someone when you feel ready

-Maybe you don’t want to talk straight away about everything that’s happening.
-Maybe all you want to do is talk about it!
+You may not want to talk about everything that is happening straight away.
+You may want to do nothing but talk about it.
 The most important thing is not to bottle up how you’re feeling.

-There’s no right or wrong way to talk about what’s going on for you.
-When you feel ready, find someone to talk with about what’s happened to you, how you feel about it, and any hopes or worries you have.
+When you feel ready, find someone to talk to about what has happened to you, how you feel about it, and any hopes or worries you have.
 It might come up naturally in conversation, or you might need to bring it up yourself.

 10. Seek support when you need it

 If you are feeling stressed, overwhelmed, worried, upset, angry or just not like your normal self, it’s time to tell someone.
-Stress and distress reactions are natural and can be expected.
-But it’s important to get support whenever your reactions seriously affect your ability to do your usual day-to-day activities.
+Stress and distress reactions are natural and can be expected but it is important to get support whenever your reactions seriously affect your ability to do your usual day-to-day activities.

-You might start by talking to someone close to you – such as a family member, friend or colleague.
-In can be useful to talk to people outside your own circle.
-Or you could talk to a counsellor or your GP.
+You might start by talking to someone close to you such as a family member, friend or colleague.
+Talking to people outside your own social circle can help.
 Speaking to your GP or a mental health professional can help make sense of your thoughts, feelings and behaviour even if you don’t think you have a mental health condition.

-You can use this list to find a mental health support service in Queensland.
+You can look for a mental health support service in Queensland.

 If you think you might harm yourself or others, seek immediate help from a medical professional.
 If you think it’s an emergency or someone’s life is in danger, call Triple Zero (000) or head straight to the closest emergency department.